 Being a successful B2B marketer hinges on getting your content in front of an engaged audience of your buyers.

 Buyers are less willing to talk to suppliers than ever before.
-B2B buyer’s journeys are 50-75% complete before suppliers know about a prospect's intent to purchase.
+B2B buyer’s journeys are up to 80% complete before suppliers know about a prospect's intent to purchase.
 Suppliers don’t know when a new buyer’s journey will begin.

 So how can suppliers engage early enough to have a fighting chance?
 Our answer to that question is audience access.

 Audience access is the foundation of our content syndication program.
 Your content gets in front of our audience when it is hosted on our website and pushed out through our newsletters.
 First, we help you identify a target audience.
 Then, we help you select your most impactful content to share with our audience (or we work with you to create that content).
 Your content is included at least 2x per month in the Industry Insights section of our newsletter, where thousands of readers can access your thought leadership alongside our editorial.